Dmitri-Sintsov/django-jinja-knockout/README.rst

 Grids (datatables) now have new type of action ``'pagination'``.
 There are two built-in actions of this type
 implemented: ``'rows_per_page'`` and ``'switch_highlight'``.

+Grids (datatables) now support compound columns to save the display space.

+Grids glyphicon actions are rendered in the single column of datatable, instead of each action per column to save the display space.

 Static assets are moved to '/djk' subdirectory, minimizing the risk of conflicts with third party assets.

 Updated to latest versions of Knockout.js / jQuery / Bootstrap 3.